Ergonomics in the Health Care Industry

 • Do ensure your path of travel is clear and free of obstructions.

-• Don’t lift equipment that is too heavy or awkward to handle without assistance.
+• Do not lift equipment that is too heavy or awkward to handle without assistance.

-• Do wash items on the counter or in smaller basins prior to placing it in the sink for rinsing.
+• Do wash items on the counter or in smaller basins prior to placing them into the sink for rinsing.

 • Do use carts, rolling laundry containers, and rolling trash cans.